 - Be able to develop good customer service skills and have a good work ethic

 - Be able to commit to the full length of the programme (September 2022 – June 2023)

 - Have Parents’/Carers’ support and aspiration for gaining work at the end of the internship

 - Be 18-24 years old on 31 August 2022

 - Be in your final year of education and ready to start work at the end of the Supported Internship

 - Undertaken a successful work placement at school/college

-- Be able to commit to a five day a week programme; total immersion in the workplace
+- Be able to commit to a four-day week programme; total immersion in the workplace

-- Have an excellent record of attendance and behavior at school/college
+- Have an excellent record of attendance and behaviour at school/college

 - Have a positive attitude to gaining new skills and receiving instruction

-- Be willing to follow the Bucks NHS Trust code of conduct
+- Be willing to follow the company code of conduct

 - Eligible to work in the UK